Raynou/auto-teacher-evaluator/README.md

 ![alt Config Window](images/config.jpg)

 ## Installation
-1. Download the latest build.
-You can get it here:
+1. Download the file with extension `crx`.
+You can get it here: https://github.com/Raynou/auto-teacher-evalutor/releases/tag/1.0
 2. Go to your navigator and search this URL: chrome://extensions/
 3. Enable "Developer Mode" (Modo desarrollador) in the top right corner
 4. Drag & drop the file `crx` (el archivo que descargó en el link que le di pues) file into the extensions window